Minirogue/shawns-guide-to-code/docs/dependency-graphs.md

 	C --> Util
 	D --> Util
 ```
-The Application module has in-degree 0 and out-degree 2.
-Library D has in-degree 2 and out-degree 1.
+<figcaption>The Application module has in-degree 0 and out-degree 2.
+Library D has in-degree 2 and out-degree 1.</figcaption>
 </figure>

 The **out-reach** of a node is the number of nodes that are reachable from it.